0xCurvy/curvy-docs/docs/eth-belgrade-participant-guide.md

 ![Send](./public/images/send-eth-belgrade.png)

-3. Tap `Add a Message` and include: Your name (same as the one used during hackathon registration) and your Curvy ID where your staked funds will be returned
+3. Tap `Add a Message` and include: Your email (same as the one used during hackathon registration) and your Curvy ID where your staked funds will be returned

 ![Add Message](./public/images/add-message.png)